slackhq/slack-api-docs/index_bot_users.md

 Bot users do not follow the [usual rules for automatically being marked as away when inactive](/docs/presence).
 In most cases you want a bot to show as "active" and ready to respond, even if it hasn't posted a message in a while.
-If you'd like a bot to show up as "away" you can use [the presence.set API method](methods/presence.set).
+If you'd like a bot to show up as "away" you can use [the users.setPresence API method](methods/users.setPresence).

 Bot users can also only call a subset of our API methods.
 Any method that cannot be used by a bot user will return a `user_is_bot` error, which will be